What is Capital Gains Tax (CGT)?

 - Transfer by a personal representative of any property to a person as beneficiary in the course of the administration of the estate of a deceased person.

-- Transfer of assets between former spouses as part of a divorce settlement or a bona fide separation agreement;
+- Transfer of assets between spouses or between former spouses as part of a divorce settlement or a bona fide separation agreement;

-How do I pay for Capital Gains Tax?
+How does one pay for Capital Gains Tax?